-I will show you how to to test motor spin direction after connecting it to an ESC.
-You want to make sure all the motors on your quadcopter rotate in the correct direction.
-Otherwise it will flip over (or freak out) when you try to take off.
+When building a quadcopter, you should test motor spin direction after connecting it to an ESC.
+If motors on your quadcopter rotate in the wrong direction, it will flip over when you try to take off.

 What if my motors are spinning the wrong way?